qiyuangong/NEC_based_Anonymization/README.md

-NEC Based Anonymization
+NEC_Based_Anonymization
 ===========================

-This repository is an **open source python implementation for NEC based Anonymization**.
-I implement this algorithm in python for further study.
+This repository is an **open source python implementation for NEC_based_Anonymization**.
+I used this implementation in my recent paper.

 ### Motivation
 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [3-4], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!